3DTune-In/3dti_AudioToolkit/Readme.md

 ## Further Reading

-For complete documentation on 3dti AudioToolkit, see the doc directory of this distribution.
+For complete documentation on the 3D Tune-In Toolkit, see the doc directory of this distribution.

 ## Credits